 Family involvement is an integral part of our program and helps lead to success.
 As part of each weekly session, we provide parent/caregiver/partner training during a portion of each session.
 This involves discussing the vocabulary, concepts and lessons that were introduced each week as well as ideas about how to carry-over skills learned in therapy in other environments.

 Seven Bridges Therapy actively strives to provide ongoing communication and consultation with all family members and professionals involved with our clients.
 We encourage weekly communication about what is going on at school, work and home so that we can incorporate any concerns or real life issues in our lessons.

 5. How old are the clients in social learning groups?

 Seven Bridges Therapy offers a range of social learning services and playgroups that accommodate clients from ages 5 to adult.
 Groupings are determined with great care by our therapists after a consultation and review of the client’s history is conducted.
 We also provide individual sessions for those who need more direct support.

 6. How are the groups structured?

-Our groups are comprised of two to four (and occasionally five) clients who are matched according to their age, maturity, cognitive level, and level of social awareness.
+Our groups are comprised of two to five clients who are matched according to their age, maturity, cognitive level, and level of social awareness.
 We are very careful to structure our groups to avoid anxiety for the clients involved and to ensure that the lessons are appropriately geared to all members of a group.
-Each group meets one to two times per week for 60 minutes.
+Each group meets once per week for 30-60 minutes.
 Each session concludes with a parent wrap-up during which the therapist goes over the lesson for the week and the concepts to be reinforced outside of the Center.
 This parental involvement is a crucial component of our approach and another differentiator that sets Seven Bridges Therapy apart from other programs.